 HEAVY METAL DETOX

-Heavy Metals are highly toxic, and, due to the US Geological Survey, can be a threat to the health of people and wildlife even in environments that are not obviously polluted.
-Once in the body, they act as free radicals, damage cells and impair many important enzymes.
-Due to their long half-life, they still can be detected years and even decades after contamination.
-Even if they don’t cause overt disease, they prevent the body from being optimally healthy.
+Heavy Metals are highly toxic, and can be a threat to the health of people and wildlife even in environments that are not obviously polluted.
+Once in the body, they act as free radicals, damage cells and impair enzymes.
+Due to their long half-life, they can persist for years, even decades.
+They potentially affect every organy and stand in the way of optimally health.
+Some heavy metals occur naturally in the environment, but most are a result of industrial pollution.

 Where do Heavy Metals come from?